Darkx-dev/instagram-clone-fullstack/README.md

 - Node.js
 - Express
-- EJS
+- EJS templating engine
 - Mongoose
 - bcrypt
 - JWT
-- Cookie-parser
-- FS
+- cookie-parser

 ### Installing

 1. Clone the repository
-2. Install Node.js and other required packages
+2. Install dependencies with `npm install`
-3. Set up your local server
+3. Start the server with `npm start`
-4. Run the application

-## Important Note
+### Important Note
 This project is designed to work on a local server only.

 ## Built With
 - Node.js
 - Express
-- EJS
+- EJS templating engine
 - Mongoose
 - bcrypt
 - JWT
-- Cookie-parser
-- FS
+- cookie-parser

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Darkx-dev/instagram-clone-fullstack/blob/main/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

-## Authors

-- Darkx-dev

 ## License
 This project is licensed under the MIT License.

-## About
+## About the Project

-This project is an Instagram clone with authentication features, designed to work on a local server.
+This repository contains the code for an Instagram clone built using Node.js, Express, EJS templating engine, and Mongoose.
+It includes authentication features using bcrypt, JWT, and cookie-parser, and is designed to work on a local server.